jinpark/blog/_posts/tumblr/2016-03-29-web-audio-api-and-chrome-extensions-with-some.md

 - hacks
 tumblr_url: http://blog.jinpark.net/post/141891260657/web-audio-api-and-chrome-extensions-with-some
 ---
-I was talking to another developer asking me what she needed to do to do some cool audio visualizations with soundcloud.
+I was talking to another developer, [Soeun](http://mojosoeun.github.io/), asking me what she needed to do to do some cool audio visualizations with soundcloud.

 The first thing I thought of was use the soundcloud API, download the file, run it through an audio analyizer and then do some visuzliations with d3 or some other visualization framework.